- Do patients have to do anything related to the Affordable Care Act?

 Q. What are the cost sharing exemptions for American Indians and Alaska Natives?

 A: If you enroll in a qualified health plan offered through the Marketplace, you may qualify for savings on cost sharing (e.g., copays, coinsurance, deductibles, and other similar charges).
-If you are a member of a federally recognized tribe and your household income is at or below 300% of the federal poverty level, you will have no cost sharing for services covered by the health plan you choose in the Marketplace.
-Regardless of your household income and your enrollment in the Marketplace, there is no cost sharing if you continue to receive services from your Indian health care provider or through a Contract Health Service authorized referral.
+If you are a member of a federally recognized tribe and your household income is between 100% and 300% of the federal poverty level, you will have no cost sharing for services covered by the health plan you choose in the Marketplace.
+Regardless of your household income, if you enroll in a plan through the Marketplace, there is no cost sharing if you continue to receive services from your Indian health care provider or through a Contract Health Service authorized referral.

 NOTE: Even if you are not a member of a federally-recognized tribe and your household income is below 250% of the federal poverty level, you may be eligible for reduced cost-sharing if you enroll in a Silver Plan through the Health Insurance Marketplace.